On meandric permutations: A Construction of Meandric Permutations

 \item \textbf{Let us choose vertex $3$} and join it with $5,7,8$. (see Fig.\ref{f1} c)).
 We see that the number of neighbors for $6$ is odd and the number of common neighbors for $6$ and $3$ is odd.
 We then can choose a vertex with an even number.

 \item Let us choose vertex $2$ and join it with $4,5,7,8$ (see Fig.\ref{f2} a)).
-We see that the number of common neighbors for $2$ and $3$ is even: $N(2) \cap N(3) = \{4,5,7,8\}$ it follows that \underline{we cannot chose vertex $2$ on this step.}
+We see that the number of common neighbors for $2$ and $3$ is even: $N(2) \cap N(3) = \{4,5,7,8\}$ it follows that \underline{we cannot choose vertex $2$ on this step.}

 \item \textbf{Let us choose vertex $4$} and join it with vertices $5,7,8$ (see Fig.\ref{f2} b)).
 It is easy to see that all required conditions hold.
 Hence we can choose a vertex with an odd number.
 Let us choose vertex $7$ and join it with $8$ (see Fig.\ref{f2} c)).
 We see that $N(7) \cap N(4) = \{1,3,8\}$, \textit{i.e.,} $|N(7) \cap N(4)|$ is odd therefore \underline{we cannot chose vertex $7$ on this step.} Thus we have only one possibility.